Ben-Ganon/Obsidian_Olympus_DnD/DM Lore/Session 3 Notes.md

 - Descend down into the caves
 - Players descend into pitch black darkness, initiate Trials of heroes as they split
 - Cave run with map and riddle

+Live Notes:
+- Luke is teleported to the gang in front of the oracle caves
+-